hammerheim-game/hammerheim-rules/8-scenarios.md

 attach himself to the next warband member to contact him.
-Should someone wish to attack the merchant’s son, he has the same stats as a Youngblood (see the Mercenary warband in the Mordheim rulebook) and is armed with a sword and dagger.
+Should someone wish to attack the merchant’s son, he has the same stats as a Youngblood (see the Mercenary warband in the Hammerheim rulebook) and is armed with a sword and dagger.
 If he is killed, no reward will be issued to the winning warband, of course.
 Warbands